 Julie and Gin agreed that the bike and pedestrian access heading east from Wrightwood Avenue into the monument area has been improved.
 A new east-west crosswalk lets you traverse Kedzie on the west side of the traffic circle to get to the pillar.

-From there, if you want to continue south on Kedzie, you can bike onto that avenue's western service, or walk on an improved sidewalk.
+From there, if you want to continue south on Kedzie, you can bike onto that avenue's western service road, or walk on an improved sidewalk.

-Many online comments cited this improvement, among other pedestrian wins.
+Many online comments cited this improvement, among other wins for walkers.
 Pedestrian crossings at all intersections are certainly wider, and more visible.
-And a possible benefit of the better flowing motorized traffic could be less tendency for drivers to get frustrated and speed when they have a chance, endangering vulnerable road users.
+And a possible benefit of the better flowing motorized traffic could be reducing the tendency for drivers to get frustrated by delays and speed when they have a chance, endangering vulnerable road users.

 The transition from westbound Logan to the southbound Kedzie service drive by bike is much better now.
 Gin argued that previously that move was a nightmare for biking, even for confident cyclists.

-Gin said she is especially flummoxed by having to make three street crossings instead of just one to bike from northbound Kedzie to eastbound Logan by bike, via a weirdly circuitous route.
+Gin said she is especially flummoxed by being asked to make four street crossings instead of previously just one to bike from the northbound Kedzie service drive to eastbound Logan, via a weirdly circuitous route.

-But if you're goal is to continue westbound onon Wrightwood, you now need to make a nearly 90-degree left turn at the Logan/Milwaukee intersection at the northwest corner.
+But if you're goal is to continue westbound onon Wrightwood, you now need to make a nearly 90-degree left turn at the Logan/Milwaukee intersection at the northwest side of the traffic circle.
 If you don't know the new street layout and aren't using GPS to navigate, that must be a pretty non-intuitive maneuver.

 Here's one more thought.
 CDOT's project goals stated that there would be an increase in open space due to the new plazas.
 But it seems like there has been a net loss of (water-permeable) green space.
 One example is an outer slice of the Paseo Prairie Community Garden, located next to the auxiliary 'L' entrance northwest of the monument.
 Apparently, this was done to create a wider turning radius and/or shorten the pedestrian crossing distance.

-We hope that CDOT will be open to going back to the drawing board with the community to straighten out a few of these issues.
+We hope that CDOT will be open to going back to the drawing board with the community to straighten some of these issues.

 On November 12, SBC launched our 2026 fund drive to raise $50K through ad sales and donations.
 That will complete next year's budget, at a time when it's tough to find grant money.
 Big thanks to all the readers who have chipped in so far to help keep this site rolling all next year!
 Currently, we're at $7,645, with $42,355 to go, ideally by the end of February.